-\ Other issuers may qualify if they meet the above criteria.

-- Banker's acceptances purchased on the secondary market rated with the highest shortterm credit rating of any two Nationally Recognized Statistical Rating Organizations (NRSROs), at the time of purchase.
-If the banker's acceptance is rated by more than two NRSROs., it must have the highest rating from all the organizations. - Commercial Paper, provided that the Finance Director adheres with the policies and procedures of the State Investment Board regarding commercial paper (RCW 43.84.080(7); - Certificates of deposit with financial institutions qualified by the Washington Public Deposit Protection Commission; - Local Government Investment Pool, for proceeds of bonds, liquidity funds or other debt obligations; - Obligations of the State of Washington or its political sub-divisions. - The City is prohibited from purchasing securities that leverage the portfolio or are used for speculation on interest rates.
+- Other issuers may qualify if they meet the above criteria. - Banker's acceptances purchased on the secondary market rated with the highest short-term credit rating of any two Nationally Recognized Statistical Rating Organizations (NRSROs), at the time of purchase.
+A-1+, A1+, or P-1.
+If the banker's acceptance is rated by more than two NRSROs., it must have the highest rating from all the organizations.
+Banker's Acceptances are considered illiquid as there is no active secondary market for these securities. - Commercial Paper, provided that the Finance Director adheres with the policies and procedures of the State Investment Board regarding commercial paper (RCW 43.84.080(7), including the following: - Must have the highest short-term credit rating of any two Nationally Recognized Statistical Rating Organizations (NRSROs), at the time of purchase.
+A-1+, A1+, or P-1. - o Must be approved by the Investment Committee. - Purchases of commercial paper issued by a firm on negative credit watch is prohibited. - Procedures for steps to be taken should an issuer be placed on credit watch or downgraded are included in the Investment Procedures. - Certificates of deposit with financial institutions qualified by the Washington Public Deposit Protection Commission; - Local Government Investment Pool, for proceeds of bonds, liquidity funds or other debt obligations;